snowflakedb/snowpark-python/DEBUG_VIS_README.md

 1. to get prettier visualizations, set `pd.session.sql_simplifier_enabled = False` before generating your dataframe.
 The SQL simplifier often flattens recursive SQL queries.
 1. some DataFrame methods don't have visualizations yet.
+1. moving nodes is a little frustrating; they don't stay where i want them to.

 # Examples